RysteQ/Clean-Code/README.md

 }
 ```

 This is the exact same code but with two extra lines to **separate** the code segments, from the start when we check if there is a file name, to the middle when we open / read / close the file, and in the end when we terminate the program.
 This makes it **far easier** for someone to **understand the structure** of the code.
+One more good practice to follow is using camel case in variable names and function names.

 <br>